Paul Clark (educator)

 Paul F. Clark (born August 18, 1954) is an American writer who is professor of labor studies at Pennsylvania State University.
 He is head of the Department of Labor Studies and Employment Relations (until July 1, 2006, the Labor Studies and Industrial Relations).
 He also holds a professorship in the Department of Health Policy and Administration.

 Childhood and education

 Clark was born to Frederick and Bertha (Mahaney) Clark in 1954 in Millville, New Jersey.
 He received his bachelor's degree from Bucknell University in 1976.
 While working on his undergraduate degree, Clark worked for part of 1975 as a researcher for the United Mine Workers of America in Washington, D.C.
 He married Darlene Ann Gates in 1977.
 (Darlene Clark is a senior instructor in the Penn State School of Nursing.)
 They have two children, a son and daughter.

 During the 1977-to-1978 academic year, Clark performed graduate studies at the University of Glasgow in Scotland.
-Hee returned to the United States, and in 1979 received his master of science degree in industrial and labor relations from Cornell University.
+He returned to the United States, and in 1979 received his master of science degree in industrial and labor relations from Cornell University.
 Clark later received a Ph.D. in public administration from the University of Pittsburgh in 1986.